pabodaR/Data-Engineering-Pipeline-Bigquery/README.md

 - Clear error messages on validation or load failures

-- Summary metrics emitted after execution
+- Summary metrics emitted after execution: CSV rows, loaded rows, rejected rows, USD min / max values
 ---
 ## Idempotency

+- Tables are loaded using WRITE_TRUNCATE
 - Safe to run multiple times
 - ensure updates instead of duplicate inserts
+---
+## Notes & Assumptions

+- Primary keys and relationships are not enforced due to synthetic/random data generation

+- Intermediate CSV files are treated as temporary artifacts and are not committed to version control